rverma-sf/demo-prometheus-and-grafana-alerts/README.md

 ./k6 run testdata/<FILE>.js
 ```

-The `testdata` scripts inject Prometheus metric and Loki log data.
-This pre-populated data can be used to define alert queries and conditions, and we will modify and run the scripts to test our alerts.
+The `testdata` scripts inject Prometheus metric and Loki log data, which can be used to define alert queries and conditions.
+You can then modify and run the scripts to test the alerts.

 ### Receive webhook notifications